 Forest animals

+Animals like monkeys and sloths have adapted to climb trees, whereas some animals have special teeth for eating grass efficiently.
 Some animals have developed special senses to hunt and protect themselves.
 On the other hand, some animals have adapted for speed to chase down prey.
+Tigers, lions, elephants, cows, horses, monkey, dogs and fox are some examples of forest animals.

 Desert animals

-Sand-coloured lizard, have skin that matches the colour of the sand to protect from other animals.
+Desert animals adapt to save water, protect from hot and cold weather, as well as change color to hide themselves.
+Sand-colored lizard, have skin that matches the color of the sand to protect from other animals.
 Desert rats and foxes are active during night only.
+Camels, have special humps to store water, to survive in a dry habitat.

 Polar animals

 The poles are cover with ice and thus are the coldest place on the Earth.
 Artic fox, Seals, Polar Bear and penguin are some animals found in polar regions.
+Polar bears and seals have thick fur to keep them warm.
+While Penguins have webbed feet to help them swim.

 Aquatic Animals